JasonYuchen/seastar_playground/README.md

 ### Replicated State Machine

+The [rsm](rsm/README.md) module bridges the user-defined replicated state machine (e.g. an in-memory key-value store) and the Raft Core State Machine (also Storage, Transport), managing the lookup, update operations as well as snapshot taking, recovering actions of the user's state machine.

-The replicated state machine is a naive in-memory key-value storage to demonstrate the interactions between a user defined replicated state machine and the underlying framework.
+A naive in-memory key-value storage is provided to demonstrate the interactions between a user defined replicated state machine and the underlying framework.

-TBD
+1. ⭕design doc
+2. ⚠️session, for idempotent operation
+3. ⚠️session manager, for managing sessions
+4. ⚠️snapshotter, for managing snapshot save/load operations
+5. ⚠️statemachine_manager, for bridging the execution engine and the user's statemachine

 ### Misc